 Rwanda Passport Ranking

 The Rwandan passport currently ranks on the 80th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 60 countries.
-The Passport Ranking has dropped over the past years from the 73rd spot in 2006 to the current ranking.
 The government does however steady efforts of enhancing international relations.
 Rwandan passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Sri Lanka and Iran.
 Rwandan citizens do however require a visa to enter 166 destinations in the world such as China, Turkey, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The landlocked Republic of Rwanda is a former Belgian colony.
 It is located in Central Africa and consists of 5 provinces.
 The nation borders Burundi, Tanzania, Uganda and the Democratic Republic of the Congo.
 The most important provinces are Eastern, Southern and Western.
 The country is one of the smallest in Africa with a surface area of 26,338 square kilometers.
 Its climate is temperate with two rainy seasons and a colder snowy winter in the mountains.
 Its geography is characterized by mountains and grassy uplands.

 The overall population is over 12.3 million people.
 The capital of the country is Kigali, which is also the most populous city.
 Other important cities of the country are Butare, Gitarama and Musanze.
 The largest airport in Rwanda is Kigali International Airport (KGL).
 It has an approximate yearly passenger traffic of 800,000 people.
 It connects the country to destinations across Africa and Europe.